 Act of God Clause

 Some circumstances outside a contractor’s control may prevent them from completing a job on time.
 An act of God clause accounts for these circumstances, like hurricanes, earthquakes, or a widespread material shortage.

 Change Order Agreement

 A change order agreement allows either party to deviate from the plans in the contract.
 As long as a written agreement is signed by both parties, these changes can take effect.

 If you are unsatisfied with the quality of work, a warranty will specify a set time after completion where you can request changes.

 Dated Signature from Both Parties

 Contracts are not legally binding until all parties involved have signed and dated them.
 If you are a senior citizen (65 and older), as of January 1, 2021, you will have an extended period to cancel certain kinds of contracts.

 Real Estate and Foreclosure

-If you found this article helpful, please contact the Law Offices of Jason W. Estavillo for your real estate law and foreclosure needs.
+If you found this article helpful, please contact the Estavillo Law Group for your real estate law and foreclosure needs.
 We can help you will construction contracts, neighbor disputes, property and sale agreements, and more.
 Contact us to set up an appointment.